RISE Sleep Tracker

 • Get bright light first thing: Sunlight signals to the brain that it's time to wake up, which helps keep your sleep cycle in check.
 Aim for at least 10 minutes of light as soon as possible after waking up or 15 to 20 minutes if it's overcast or you’re getting light through a window.

-• Avoid light close to bedtime: About 90 minutes before bed, dim the lights and put on blue-light blocking glasses (we recommend these).
+• Avoid light close to bedtime: About 90 minutes before bed, dim the lights and put on blue-light blocking glasses (we recommend these glasses).

 • Avoid caffeine, large meals, intense exercise, and alcohol too late in the day: You don’t have to give them up altogether — check RISE for when to avoid each one daily.

-• Do a calming bedtime routine: This will help keep stress and anxiety low.
+• Do a calming bedtime routine: This helps reduce stress and anxiety.
 Try reading, listening to music, journaling, or doing yoga or breathing exercises before bed.
-RISE can walk you through relaxation techniques, too.
+RISE can guide you through relaxation techniques, too.

 • Keep your bedroom dark, cool, and quiet: Aim for 65 to 68 degrees Fahrenheit, as dark as possible, and keep noises below 35 decibels, which is about the sound of a whisper.
-Use blackout curtains, and wear earplugs and an eye mask to help.
+To help, use blackout curtains, an eye mask, earplugs, and RISE’s soothing sleep sounds.

-• Avoid sleep aids: As tempting as it can be to turn to sleep aids to sleep through the night, they come with many risks and side effects, and can make your insomnia worse when you stop taking them.
+• Avoid sleep aids: As tempting as it can be to turn to sleeping pills to sleep through the night, they come with many risks and side effects, and they can make insomnia worse when you stop taking them.

-• Keep a consistent sleep schedule: Find the best time to go to sleep and wake up for you, and then stick to it, even on your days off.
+• Keep a consistent sleep schedule: Find the best time to go to sleep and wake up for you, and then try to stick to it, even on your days off.

-To help you remember all this and prevent poor sleep, RISE can guide you through 20+ sleep hygiene habits each day and tell you the ideal time to do them.
+To help you remember all this, RISE can guide you through 20+ sleep hygiene habits each day and tell you the ideal time to do them.

 We’ve covered more tips on how to fall back asleep here.